 Purpose

-To outline a structure for the annual elections of the MSU Vice-Presidents, and the annual election of the MSU Speaker.
+To outline a structure for the annual elections of the MSU Vice-Presidents, and the annual election of the MSU Speaker;

 Should mid-year elections be necessary, these procedures shall be appropriately adapted.

 To normalize these processes and the communication of relevant information to increase and facilitate the accessibility of running for these positions.